 Are you an entrepreneur?
 Discover how AR is able to boost your business

 So, an SDK serves for a much easier working with some AR components.
 In fact, these components are recognition along with rendering and tracking.
 Recognition operates as a brain of the app, while tracking is the eyes transferring AR experience.
 Talking about rendering, it is all these objects that you can see when interacting with an augmented reality app.

-This way, the toolkit that SDK provides developers with, allows them to build the app efficiently by facilitating the implementation of recognition, tracking, as well as rendering components.
+This way, the toolkit that SDK provides improves the efficiency of location-based AR apps development by facilitating the implementation of recognition, tracking, as well as rendering components.

 Free augmented reality SDK